ErikBouts/tqa-workshop/README.rst

 Chapter 3 introduces XBRL instances, as seen from the perspective of a "yaidom dialect" for (stand-alone) XBRL instances.
 This custom yaidom-like XBRL instance query API is used throughout the remainder of the course for XBRL instance processing.

-First study program ``ShowXbrlInstanceElemAsMatrix`` in the source tree for chapter 3.
-It uses Scala class ``XbrlInstanceElemToRowsConverter``.
+First study program ``ShowXbrlInstanceAsMatrix`` in the source tree for chapter 3.
+It uses Scala class ``XbrlInstanceToRowsConverter``.
 Study that class too, concentrating on its usage of "XBRL yaidom dialect" query API calls.
-Compile and run the ``ShowXbrlInstanceElemAsMatrix`` program.
+Compile and run the ``ShowXbrlInstanceAsMatrix`` program.
 Note how compared to the corresponding code for chapter 1, the code size shrinks and becomes more type-safe.
 Apparently the investment in the development of a "yaidom dialect" for instances pays back when using it.
 The same holds for TQA and taxonomy content.